ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 | ![](./images/tmpa7p5kouq.png)  | ![](./images/tmp1pl4i5xs.png) |
 | ![](./images/tmp2l10v9sw1.png) | ![](./images/tmpa7gecexf.png) |
 | ![](./images/tmpjh2k2i3h.png)  |                               |
+*Figure 7-11: 5 example images of augmentation, 2024*

 These augmentation techniques are essential for making our model robust and capable of generalizing to different images beyond the specific conditions of Google Street View.
 By simulating various real-world conditions, we aim to improve the model's ability to handle diverse and unseen environments.